 The IMO and the Flag States do not approve type-specific training courses.
 Flag States issue their individual guidelines for ECDIS training, where most of them require that the trainer and the course content are manufacturer approved.
 Safebridge has full manufacturer approval for all courses.

 No, it is not.
-An IMO model 1.27 training is a prerequisite to take the Safebridge type-specific familiarisation course.
-Generic training is offered by our Sister Company, MSG MarineServe
+An IMO Model 1.27 training is a prerequisite to taking the Safebridge type-specific familiarisation course

-The courseware is organized in modules and follows the competencies of the IMO Model 1.27 course but takes the candidate through each discipline using the display and controls of the actual ECDIS equipment chosen.
-Read more…
+The Safebridge courseware is organised in modules and follows the competencies of the IMO Model 1.27 course, but takes the candidate through each discipline, using the display and controls of the actual ECDIS equipment chosen.

-The content would be covered in ±16 hours in a classroom but the candidate has a 3-week window to complete the course and test.
+The content would be covered in ±16 hours in a classroom, but the candidate has a period of 3 weeks to complete the course and test.